 It is not necessary to peel apples for a smoothie.
 Simply remove the core, stem and seeds, and then blend with the skin on.

 Using frozen fruit helps a smoothie blend to a creamy consistency.
+Check out my post on yogurt alternatives for smoothies for more ideas!

 Red apples are more juicy and have a sweetness which works well for smoothies, whereas green apples are more sour and tart.